adamcegielka/my-shop-automationpractice-pl/test-cases/list-test-cases.md

 - [x] 018-TC Verification of new user registration with one space in last name field
 - [x] 019-TC Verification of new user registration with five spaces in the password field
 - [x] 020-TC Verification of new user registration with required data
+- [ ] 021-TC Verification of new user registration with only non required data
+- [ ] 022-TC Verification of new user registration with all data
+- [ ] 023-TC Verification of new user registration with tomorrow's date of birth
+- [ ] 024-TC Verification of new user registration with today's date of birth
+- [ ] 025-TC Verification of new user registration with 1900 birth year
-- [x] 021-TC Verification of new user registration with already registered email
+- [x] 026-TC Verification of new user registration with already registered email

 3. Adding an address: